benediktkr/readaniama/README.md

 An IAmA on reddit with a person tends to be structured like an interview with questions and answers.
 One good example are the recent celebrity IAmA's.
 I don't think that the reddit comment system is always the best medium to read these in, so I made this!

+It fetches the questions and answers and formats into a HTML file (using bootstrap for css).

 Usage
 ----